- Search Resources

 Where is the session taught?

-The sessions are taught in the Gorgas Library’s Osburn Instruction Area, a state-of-the-art classroom outfitted with student computers, data projector, VCR whiteboard, and NetOp software.
+The sessions are taught in electronic classrooms in most of the Libraries.
 We can also arrange to teach sessions in lecture halls and computer labs.

 How do I request library instruction?